 Similar to many of Poland’s eastern block sister countries or even the former Soviet member countries, the country does not actually have a big IT legacy.
 Only 5% of the now existing software companies were set up before 2000.

 While the UK market was enjoying the intensive Amstrad v Commodore 64 v ZX Spectrum battle for corporate and private clients, Poland had nothing of that sort.
-Struggling with hyperinflation during its martial law years.
-That is all true.
+With people struggling with hyperinflation during its martial law years and infamously queuing up to buy some toilet paper instead.

 But precisely because of that, Poland, particularly, has been leading the race in adopting numerous digital solutions and modern practices throughout the European Union.
 Poles may be unfamiliar with the ‘good-old-way,’ but they know how to use the latest technologies and perfected workflows.